-The long-rumored Motley Crue final tour has been announced officially, spanning 72 shows in North America beginning July 2 in Grand Rapids MI followed by the Fourth of July at Milwaukee Summerfest and running through late November.
+The Motley Crue final tour is underway, spanning 72 shows in North America running through late November.
 Check out all the stops here.

 In an alternate universe where being boring and predictable is the Original Sin, Vince Neil, Mick Mars, Nikki Sixx, and Tommy Lee of Motley Crue would be sanctified saints, because they have been waging jihad against the tyranny of the mainstream for a full three decades.
-After appearing earlier that afternoon on my Dallas radio show , Motley Crue lead singer Vince Neil now is running from side to side at the front lip of their huge stage during a 1989 stop on their Dr.Feelgood tour in front of 18,000 fans, everyone on their feet.
-Motley Crue is ripping through a pile-driving version of “Looks That Kill”, and from my vantage point on the floor sidestage, Vince runs straight at me out onto a wing which extends almost to the first loge of seats just above my head, which are occupied by row after row of dancing, innocent-looking young women.
+After appearing earlier that afternoon on my Dallas radio show, Motley Crue lead singer Vince Neil was running from side to side at the front lip of their huge stage during a 1989 stop on their Dr.Feelgood tour in front of 18,000 fans, everyone on their feet.
+Motley Crue ripped through a pile-driving version of “Looks That Kill”, and from my vantage point on the floor sidestage, Vince ran straight at me out onto a wing which extended almost to the first loge of seats just above my head, occupied by row after row of dancing, innocent-looking young women.
 Suddenly, as Neil reaches the edge of the stage closest to these wide-eyed young female fans, the girls simultaneously all lift their tops to expose matched pairs of bare breasts.
 In that instant, Vince Neil dropped the wireless microphone from his face to his side and, looking down at me in breathless bewilderment and amazement, rolled his eyes as if to say,”Can you believe this is my life?”
 It wasn’t Spinal Tap, it was pure Groucho Marx.